 Maybe what you’re really looking for is a comprehensive financial tool that tracks everything you have going on.
 This includes your income or multiple income streams, your debt, investments and savings, and your net worth.
 Mint is about having the big picture.
 It's about having information and insights on how to improve all aspects of your financial health.
 It’s hands-off, tracking everything for you and letting you sit back and see where things are going right and where they could be going better.

-The free version of EveryDollar has far fewer features than Mint, and I like that everything you can do with the free version of EveryDollar, you can do with Mint, and more.
+The free version of EveryDollar has far fewer features than Mint.
+Also, I like that everything you can do with the free version of EveryDollar, you can do with Mint, and more.

 But consider your behavior and how you are with money.
 Maybe something that is really simple and straightforward is better if you want to employ the Dave Ramsey “gazelle-like focus” to paying down your debt and budgeting.